Maine Sea Grant Graduate Research Assistantship Opportunity

 The graduate student will also work with Maine Sea Grant communications staff to publicize their research and assistantship activities.
 Expected activities include assisting with newsletter articles, social media posts, or press releases related to the funded research, or any other communications products.

-Eligibility: Masters or PhD (currently enrolled or accepted to the program for fall 2022)
+Eligibility: Masters or PhD (currently enrolled or accepted to the program for January 2023)

 Graduate Assistantship details: The Maine Sea Grant Graduate Assistantship provides a one-year graduate stipend.
 This assistantship does not provide tuition or insurance.

-- Statement (two to three pages) that outlines the role of the student in the research project as well as identifies the Professional Development mentor and preliminary plans for integrating the student into the project’s outreach efforts.
+- Statement (two to three pages) that outlines the role of the student in the Sea Grant-funded project as well as identifies the Professional Development mentor and preliminary plans for integrating the student into the project’s outreach efforts

 - A student mentorship plan co-developed by the Professional Development Mentor and primary advisor